Njtales/Data_pipelines/Data Ingestion with Apache Kafka/ReadME.md

-<h4>Ingesting Data from Alpha Vantage and Storing it in a MongoDB Database using Apache Kafka</h4>
+## Ingesting Data from Alpha Vantage and Storing it in a MongoDB Database using Apache Kafka.

-Here are the high-level steps to follow for ingesting data from Alpha Vantage and storing it in a MongoDB database using Apache Kafka:
+> Here are the high-level steps to follow for ingesting data from Alpha Vantage and storing it in a MongoDB database using Apache Kafka:

 Prerequisites
 Sign up for an Alpha Vantage API key: If you haven't already, sign up for a free API key from Alpha Vantage.
 You will need this key to access their API and retrieve financial data.